jankampherbeek/EnigmaSuite/MyDocu/Developers documentation Enigma Suite 2022.0.1.md

 The GUI is based on the MVVM model.
 The view consists of the XAML and accompanying C# part.
 An additional ViewModel is added to the view.
 The model is implemneted in the backend functionality.

 Further differentiations will be added to this initial approach.

+## Astronomical aspects

+The usual approach using the Swiss Ephemeris is followed but some specifics need to be mentioned.

+### School of Ram: hypothetical planets

+The three hypothetical planets as proposed by the School of Ram, Persephone, Hermes and Demeter, are supported.

+The calculations are based on the orbitual elements and added to the file seorbel.txt.
+Make sure that the extended version of seorbel.txt, as available in the GitHub repository, is copied to the Swiss Ephemeris files.

+### School of Ram: oblique longitude

+The School of Ram supports a solution for the projection of the solar system bodies to the ecliptic.
+This solution ensures a proper placing of bodies in a house.
+However, the projection to the ecliptic is skewed.
+The solution is called 'true place' and also 'astrological place'.
+I prefer the more correct term 'oblique longitude'.

+A dedicated calculation of this oblique longitude is implemented in Enigma.
+Some background information will become available.
+[TODO].